TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

 .. c:function:: PyObject* PyException_GetContext(PyObject *ex)

-   Return the context (another exception instance during whose handling *ex* was raised) associated with the exception as a new reference, as accessible from Python through :attr:`__context__`.
+   Return the context (another exception instance during whose handling *ex* was raised) associated with the exception as a new reference, as accessible kutoka Python through :attr:`__context__`.
 If there is no context associated, this returns *NULL*.